growthtools/growth-tools-brand/README.md

 `$ npm install --save @growth-tools/brand`

 ## File naming and file structure for scss files and styles
 The scss files in this project are set up to house different functionalities.
-In order to keep consistent, the following guide oulines which files contain which types of styles: assets
+In order to keep consistent, the following guide outlines which files contain which types of styles.

+assets
   fonts: this folder contains the actual font files (for now) js